 |0001,36||Transaction Type 36.
 Non-Financial message|

-The remainder of this page provides information on fields 11 and 5001 specific to the Informational Prompt Message.
+Information on fields 11 and 5001 specific to the Informational Prompt Message is as follows:

 The format of field 11 in the Informational Prompt Message (36-14) is modeled on that in the Signature Request and Response Messages (36-01, 36-02).
 Exception: the Screen ID subfield of field 11 is not used.
 As shown in the following table, the Response echoes the Request except for the Timeout Value, which is replaced with the Completion Code.